Low back pain and smoking are strongly correlated.

-Leg ache is can be caused by many things; in the chiropractor's office it's usually a sciatica or damaged femoral nerve; then the nerve stretch tests, like Slump test will be positive.
+Leg ache is can be caused by many things; in the chiropractor's office it is usually a sciatica or damaged femoral nerve; then the stretch tests, like that of Slump will be positive.

 But, in the above instance, it's starvation of oxygen that is the spoke in the wheel.
 Leg pain induced by exercise, and relieved as soon as you stop the activity.

 The key sign is no palpable dorsalis pedis pulse.
 Low back pain and smoking, with an aching leg are strongly correlated.